 I’ve seen videos posted online involving time-lapse photography to illustrate weight loss over time.
-One photograph is taken each week at the same location and in the same position, so when played consecutively from start to finish, the change over time is apparent.
+The person takes a photograph each week in the same location and same position.
+When the photographs are laid side by side in a video, the change is apparent.

 You may not realize it, but you can do the same with your debt.